 “Commercializing” does not mean “selling product”–it is a process that fusses with “technologies” and “eventually” might produce “viable products.”
 The only reason that a “private sector partner” would assume “the full risk” of development would be that it obtains an exclusive license to a given invention and refuses to allow collaborators or competitors to have access.
 In a research commons or in the formation of a working standard, participants share the risk of development.
 Nothing in Bayh-Dole forces universities to suppress the sharing of the risks of development.
-And Bayh-Dole pushes entirely the other way: the goal is to use the patent system to promote the use of inventions.
-Bayh-Dole’s standard is practical application–the use of inventions with benefits available to the public on reasonable terms.
-So futzing around hold all rights in an invention just isn’t acceptable under Bayh-Dole.
-But apparently suppressing inventions made in federally supported work has led to the “innovation leadership” of the U.S. pharma industry.
+And Bayh-Dole pushes entirely the other way: Bayh-Dole’s stated policy and objective (35 USC 200) is to use the patent system to promote the use of inventions arising in federally supported research or development.
+Bayh-Dole’s standard is practical application–the use of those inventions made in federally supported work with benefits available to the public on reasonable terms.
+So merely futzing around to hold all rights in an invention and not accomplish anything just isn’t acceptable under Bayh-Dole.
+But apparently university patent administrators suppressing most inventions made in federally supported work has led to the “innovation leadership” of the U.S. pharma industry.
 That’s interesting.

 This can generate royalties for the research institution, paid by the commercial developer, once a product is brought to market.